prantlf/ovai/README.md

 #### phi3
 Phi-3 is a family of lightweight 3B (Mini) and 14B (Medium) state-of-the-art open models by Microsoft.

-#### qwen
-Qwen 1.5 is a series of large language models by Alibaba Cloud spanning from 0.5B to 110B parameters

-#### qwen2
-Qwen2 is a new series of large language models from Alibaba group

-#### qwen2.5
+#### qwen3
-Qwen2.5 models are pretrained on Alibaba's latest large-scale dataset, encompassing up to 18 trillion tokens.
-The model supports up to 128K tokens and has multilingual support.
+Qwen3 is the latest generation of large language models in Qwen series, offering a comprehensive suite of dense and mixture-of-experts (MoE) models.

 #### smollm
 🪐 A family of small models with 135M, 360M, and 1.7B parameters, trained on a new high-quality dataset.